 *Note: ideally use fresh unused Cleaning Fluid to avoid contamination of prints with uncured resin from previous washings.

 How to reuse dirty Cleaning Fluid?
 Expose the Cleaning Fluid in the washing container to sunlight, or with or without stirring to light in the light box or curing machine.
 After several minutes the uncured resin will cure as small particles.
-Then, use a filter to separate and remove the cured resin from the recycled cleaning fluid, which can be used again and again for washing prints.
+Then, use a paint filter to separate and remove the cured resin from the recycled cleaning fluid, which can be used again and again for washing prints.

 Learn more about Sterilization of 3D printed resins for medical devices